engshatha1/engshatha1/README.md

 # 💫 About Me:
-👩🏻‍💻 I'm a computer science student on TU.<br>🎓 Graduate in 2023.<br>
+👩🏻‍💻 Bachelor's degree in Computer Science. <br>🎓 Graduate in 2023.<br>

 ## 🌐 Socials: